Neermita18/AdventOfCodejustrying/README.md

 ### Part 1

-Need to sum all the days where the given constraint holds.
+Need to sum all the days where the given constraint holds: Which games would have been possible if the bag contained only 12 red cubes, 13 green cubes, and 14 blue cubes?
 (ans) contains that.

 Used a dictionary for the constraint.